brienen/crunch_uml/README.md

     - `json`: Produces a JSON document where each element relates to a table in the data model.
     - `csv`: Produces multiple CSV files, each corresponding to a table in the data model.
     - `xlsx`: Produces an Excel sheet with tabs corresponding to tables in the data model.
+    - `ttl`: Renderer that renders Linked Data ontology in turtle from the supplied models, where a model is a package that includes at least one Class.
+Needs parameter "output_lod_url".
+    - `rdf`: Renderer that renders Linked Data ontology in RDF from the supplied models, where a model is a package that includes at least one Class.
+Needs parameter "output_lod_url".

 ## Development